planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 3. **Color-Based System**: Multiple block types are supported through a custom shader that applies unique colors to each face, allowing for diverse environments with minimal performance impact.

-4. **First-Person Control**: The `FirstPersonViewController` component from vibe-starter-3d provides smooth first-person movement and camera control, allowing players to navigate and interact with the voxel world.
+4. **Advanced Player System**: The dedicated `Player` component integrates with vibe-starter-3d's `FirstPersonViewController` and `CharacterRenderer` to provide smooth first-person movement, camera control, and comprehensive animation system with state management for character actions.

-5. **State Management**: Zustand stores like `cubeStore` maintain the state of the voxel world, tracking block positions, types, and handling block operations in a performant way.
+5. **State Management**: Zustand stores including `cubeStore` for voxel world management and `playerStore` for player reference tracking maintain comprehensive game state, handling block operations, player physics interactions, and multiplayer support in a performant way.

 6. **Theme System**: Color-based themes group similar colored blocks to make it easy to create structures with natural gradient effects.